John Deehan: Management and Coaching

 In December 2009, Deehan became Lee Harper's assistant at Kettering Town but was controversially sacked later that month immediately following a 5–1 defeat to Leeds United in an FA Cup second-round replay where his choice of substitutions during extra time were blamed by Kettering owner Imraan Ladak for the defeat.

 On 17 March 2010, he was announced as Head of Recruitment (Director of Football) at Grimsby Town in order to work with manager Neil Woods and his assistant Chris Casper.
 It was touted that Deeham would be a possible replacement for Woods if the club are relegated from the Football League.
-However, after the conclusion of the 09/10 season, which eventually brought relegation Deehan's contract was not renewed and he left the club 20 May 2010.
+However, after the conclusion of the 09/10 season, which eventually brought relegation, Deehan's contract was not renewed and he left the club 20 May 2010.

 On 25 January 2012, Deehan was appointed Director of Football at Plymouth Argyle.
 At the end of the 2012–2013 season he left the club.
 He teamed up with Stuart Gray again early in 2014, joining the coaching staff at Sheffield Wednesday.
+He left the club in June 2015 after Gray's dismissal.

+In 2016, Deehan joined Solihull Moors' academy coaching staff.

 Personal life

-In March 2022, his family have said for the last 6 years that Deehan has been battling with dementia.
+In March 2022, Deehan's family said that he had been battling with dementia for the last six years.